computationalmystic/RJI-group1/developer-instructions.md

-Step 1: Install Apache, Mysql, Php and some php packages, they can host basic website functions.
+### Step 1: Install Apache, Mysql, Php and some php packages

+They can host basic website functions.

-Step 2: Update php.ini file, then we can upload large file via php.
+### Step 2: Update php.ini file

+After that we can upload large file via php.

+### Step 3: Set up a Machine Learning model

-Step 3: Follow the directions in the README.md at https://github.com/idealo/image-quality-assessment.
+Follow the directions in the README.md at https://github.com/idealo/image-quality-assessment.

 Install docker, python environment, and build docker image.
 Then we can get predictions from aesthetic or technical model by running command line.

-Step 4: Download Laravel Project and create two controllers which are working for uploading and downloading images.
+### Step 4: Download Laravel Project and create controller

+Those two controllers are working for uploading and downloading images.

 ```shell
 //download Laravel Project